7Block Labs

 • Tuning

-• Why it works: you get low p95s for batched reads and can quarantine trace/debug to protect core traffic.
+• Why it works: This setup gives you nice low p95s for batched reads while keeping your trace/debug activities separate, so they don’t mess with the essential traffic.

 B) Ethereum write path for DeFi: blob‑aware, safe/finalized‑aware

-• Ensure your fee estimator accounts for EIP‑4844 blob base fee and includes max_fee_per_blob_gas for data‑availability txs; expose eth_maxPriorityFeePerGas for wallets.
-Contracts can read BLOBBASEFEE (0x4a) if they need to price on‑chain. (eips.ethereum.org)
+• Make sure your fee estimator takes into account the EIP‑4844 blob base fee and includes max_fee_per_blob_gas for data-availability transactions.
+Don’t forget to expose eth_maxPriorityFeePerGas for wallets.
+Contracts can access BLOBBASEFEE (0x4a) if they need to calculate prices on-chain. (eips.ethereum.org)

 • Keep tracing off the hot path.
-If you must, dedicate Nethermind or Geth nodes for debug_traceTransaction/trace_* to avoid degrading writes. (geth.ethereum.org)
+If you really need to, set aside some Nethermind or Geth nodes specifically for debug_traceTransaction and trace_* to prevent any slowdowns on writes. (geth.ethereum.org)

 C) Solana consumer app: fast reads, predictable sends